 Austen’s books contain autobiographical traces of a woman who pursued her passion as a writer in a time when women were supposed to make a good match at marriage, not turn their passion like writing into a professional activity.

 Let’s get back to Friday: After the tour, we looked for a refreshing coffee and found ourselves in front of Proudfoot & Co.
-We liked the armchairs and green plants in the supposed café.
+Through the large shop window we looked at cosy armchairs and green plants in the supposed café.
 A ‚Woodsman‘ on a poster in the window smiled at us, and so we entered to have a delicious coffee speciality.

 At the counter, we were invited to taste some of his infused roots and herbs, the recipes for which he digs into the past: the passionate master of potions studies in old cookbooks, learns brewing techniques and production methods that have gone out of fashion.
 He scours the surrounding forests for ingredients, ferments them himself and taps the sap from the trees.